Russia pounds vital port of Odesa, targeting supply lines

 Ukrainian, British and American officials warn Russia is rapidly using up its stock of precision weapons and may not be able to quickly build more, raising the risk of more imprecise rockets being used as the conflict grinds on.

-Ever since President Vladimir Putin's forces failed to take Kyiv in the early days of the war, he has said his focus is the country's eastern industrial heartland of the Donbas — but one general has suggested Moscow's aims also include cutting Ukraine off from its entire Black Sea coast in the south.
+Ever since President Vladimir Putin's forces failed to take Kyiv in the early days of the war, he has said his focus is the country's eastern industrial heartland of the Donbas — but one general has suggested Moscow's aims also include cutting cutting Ukraine's maritime access to both the Black and Azov seas.

-Even if it falls short of severing Ukraine from the Black Sea — and it appears to lack the forces to do so — continuing missile strikes on Odesa reflect the city's importance as a strategic transport hub.
+Even if it falls short of severing Ukraine from the southern coast — and it appears to lack the forces to do so — continuing missile strikes on Odesa reflect the city's importance as a strategic hub.
 The Russian military has repeatedly targeted the city's airport and claimed that it has destroyed several batches of Western weapons.

 Odesa is also a major gateway for grain shipments, and Russia's blockade of it is already threatening global food supplies.
 Beyond that, the city is a cultural jewel, dear to Ukrainians and Russians alike, and targeting it carries symbolic significance as well.

 In Mariupol, Russians also bombarded the Azovstal steel mill, the Azov regiment said, targeting the sprawling complex 34 times over the past 24 hours.
-Attempts to storm the plant also continued.
+Attempts to storm the plant also continued, it said.

 Meanwhile, Petro Andryushchenko, an advisor to the city’s mayor, estimated in a social media post that at least 100 civilians remain trapped the plant complex.
 Donetsk regional governor Pavlo Kyrylenko said that those civilians remaining were people “that the Russians have not selected” for evacuation.